-- By 2000, just 4.4% of indebted students had HPS loans; reports indicate little-to-no funds are being allocated to the HPSL program.
+- By 2000, just 4.4% of indebted students had HPS loans; reports indicate that little-to-no funds are being allocated to the HPSL program.

 Medical School Debt & Socioeconomics

 Students who come from families with a good deal of wealth accrued are more likely to attend medical school than those without.
 Low-income students are attending medical school at decreasing rates, possibly due to the specter of debt.